emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 This article explains each of the methods listed above, or provides links to more detailed information.

-.. note:: For information on how compiled code interacts with the browser environment, see :ref:`Emscripten-Browser-Environment`.
+.. note:: For information on how compiled code interacts with the browser environment, see :ref:`emscripten-runtime-environment`.
 For file system related manners, see the :ref:`Filesystem-Guide`.

 .. _interacting-with-code-ccall-cwrap: